geminerald/bugzapp/README.md

 Offering a trial for projects operated by me where users can submit bugs or feature requests for websites or games created by me.

 Alternatively users can buy the system for use on their own projects.
-The third optoin would be to select to purchase multiple copies of the system to use in a business setting.
+The third option would be to select to purchase multiple copies of the system to use in a business setting.

 Free version only allows creation of tickets for sites or games which I own (for testing, user feedback etc.) Were this project to be developed commercially it would create an organisation model which would only load bugs associated with a specific organisation or user.